LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 > **Note:** Read more about [[Deploying to Heroku|ProductionHeroku]].

 Using system properties we override the application configuration when running on Heroku.
-But since heroku provides a PostgreSQL database we'll have to add the required driver to our application dependencies.
+But since heroku provides a PostgreSQL database we’ll have to add the required driver to our application dependencies.

 Specify it into the `project/Build.scala` file: